grxxce/mini-chatbot/README.md

 # Mini-Siri
 Hello world!
 This is a "mini siri" program I put together with pure Python and OpenAI's Whisper and Chatbot APIs.
 The personality of the chatbot is completely programmable — see [Personalizing Mini-Siri](#-Personalizing-Mini-Siri)

-I'm currently coding a frontend to make it more user friendly, but here are some startup instructions if you want to play with it yourself from the terminal!
+I'm currently coding a frontend to make it more accessible.
+The end goal for this project is to create a therapy chatbot that can make CPT therapy more accessible for those who are in need.

+Before that's ready, here are some startup instructions to set up this chatbot locally in your terminal.
+Have fun!

 # Installation
 ### Clone the repository